splitnines/ccpumon/README.md

 - Real‑time CPU utilization reporting of a Cisco IOS‑XE device over SSH.
 - Minimal dependencies — built with plain C and a Makefile.
-- Easy to incorporate into scripts or automation workflows (e.g., periodic SSH checks).
 - Works with standard SSH credentials — no need to install additional agents.

 ## Requirements